isomorphic-software/smartclient-docs/classes/SavedSearches.md

 The returned value is calculated as follows:

-*   If [DataBoundComponent.savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid) is set, this method will return the [SavedSearches.savedSearchIDPrefix](#attr-savedsearchessavedsearchidprefix) + [component.savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid).
+*   If [DataBoundComponent.savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid) is set, this method will return the [savedSearchIdPrefix](#savedsearchidprefix) + `component.savedSearchId`.
-*   Otherwise, the component's [local ID](Canvas.md#method-canvasgetlocalid) (which falls back to the [global ID](Canvas.md#attr-canvasid) if no local ID is present) will be returned.
-If [DataBoundComponent.showSavedSearchesByDS](DataBoundComponent.md#attr-databoundcomponentshowsavedsearchesbyds) is set and the component has a DataSource, the method will instead return the local ID + ":" + the DataSource ID, where the delimiter avoids potential collisions otherwise possible.
+*   Otherwise a [minimal locator](AutoTest.md#classmethod-autotestgetminimallocator) will be returned.
+    Note that for components with an explicitly specified [ID](Canvas.md#attr-canvasid), this will just be the widget ID.

 Note: The returned ID string is not guaranteed to be immutable over a widget's lifespan.

-If no explicit component `savedSearchId` was set, the system will rely on the widget's local or global ID, which can change unless explicit due to app changes, and on the DataSource ID bound to the component, which may change at runtime.
+If no explicit component `savedSearchId` was set, the system will rely on the AutoTest minimal locator which can change in various cases (a component may be reparented, or bound to a new DataSource, etc).
 Since this property is used to identify the savedSearch records associated with this component, when it changes a different set of saved searches will be available to the user.

 If you want to control this explicitly, you can do so by setting an explicit [savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid).
 Changing the `savedSearchId` at runtime also allows you to deliberately associate a component with a new set of SavedSearches depending on application state.
 One common case where this might be desirable is if a component is bound to a dataSource and you want to bind to a new DataSource where the savedSearch criteria would not be applicable.